melbo911/xroads/src/c/README.md

 After installation you simply run the binary again if Ortho tiles have been added or deleted.
 The program will then just update the library.txt accordingly.

+New since version 0.10.0:
+"xroads" does not look anymore for the folder names "zOrtho4XP\_\*" to find the tile coordinates.
+It is now scanning the "Earth nav data" folder inside sceneries whos name start with "zOrtho".
+The difference is, that it still works on Ortho4XP tiles as before, but now it also works on "Ortho bundles", which cover multiple tiles, like the "US Orthophotos" provided by @Forkboy2.
+To hide the autogen roads on them, just rename your scenery folder to start with "zOrtho".
+That's it.

+Some examples:

+	zOrtho4XP_+48+011
+    zOrtho_some_cool_ortho
+    zOrtho_Forkboy2_California_v5

 # Installation